smullins998/Mix50/README.md

 # Mix50
 Mix50 is an audio effect and DSP library that runs effects on music files.
 You can retrieve audio features like key, bpm, beatgrid, transition cues.
-You can also apply audio effects like filters, fades, and time warping.
+You can apply audio effects like filters, fades, and time warping.
+You can also attempt to mix and create transitions between two songs autonomously by using the crossfade method in the transitions module.

 ## Installation